raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

   --- /hints ---

-- Experiment (by trial and error) to find the largest number can you give your program before it takes a very long time or crashes.
+- Experiment (by trial and error) to find the largest number that you can give your program before it takes a very long time or crashes.

 - Add a timer to benchmark how long your code takes to return the answer.
 Here is some [timer code](resources/timer_code.py), to time how long a loop takes to execute.
 Can you adapt this code to time how long your script takes to find the factors of a given number?

   --- hints ---
   --- hint ---
   Here is the timer code.
-Add the part from this code which starts the timer **before** your brute force factoring program, and put the code which ends the timer afterwards.
-Don't forget to start the timer _after_ you choose a number otherwise the time you spend choosing will be added on to the total time!
+Add the part of this code that starts the timer **before** your brute force factoring program, and put the code that stops the timer after it.
+Don't forget to start the timer _after_ you choose a number, otherwise the time that you spend choosing will be added to the total time!

   [Download this code](resources/timer_code.py)